dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 -->

-The examples below consider an array of strings representing the scene locations from the first two acts of Shakespeare's *Romeo and Juliet*:
+The examples below consider an array of strings representing the scene locations from the first two acts of Shakespeare's *Romeo and Juliet*.

 ```swift
 let romeoAndJuliet = [